UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 # Tutorial: Model and Deploy an Application with OpenTOSCA

 This tutorial takes you through the steps to model and deploy a simple application using OpenTOSCA in the development docker-compose setup.
-The application modeled in this tutorial is the shor example that can also be found in the PlanQK marketplace.
+The application modeled in this tutorial is the Shor example that can also be found in the [PlanQK](https://platform.planqk.de/#homepage) marketplace.

 :information_source: Terms in *italics* can be found in the [glossary](tosca-glossary.md).